Key Points

-As a cat owner, there are many responsibilities that come with owning and taking care of your feline companion.
-From feeding your feline the best cat food possible to consistent litter training and cleanup, there are many boxes to tick when it comes to keeping your cat happy and healthy – and grooming your cat is no exception.
+As a cat owner, you have a lot of responsibilities that come with taking care of your feline companion.
+From feeding them a balanced diet to consistent litter training and cleanup, there are many boxes to tick when it comes to keeping your cat happy and healthy — and grooming your cat is no exception.

-In some cases, this means checking and cleaning your cat’s ears.
-Although you can take your cat to the veterinarian for this, it is always good to have an understanding of what you can do at home to help your furry friend remain in tip-top shape.
-Here are some tips on caring for your cat’s ears.
+In some cases, this means checking and cleaning your cat’s ears to avoid common cat ear issues.
+Although you can take your cat to the veterinarian or pet groomer for this, it is always good to have an understanding of the process.

 What should I use to clean my cat’s ears?

-It is imperative that you only use an accredited cat ear cleaning solution to clean your cat’s ears.
-Some websites might suggest that it’s okay to use hydrogen peroxide or a vinegar solution in a pinch, but using products like these could end up causing irritation or other more serious complications.
+Some bloggers and self-proclaimed cat experts will tell you that it’s okay to use hydrogen peroxide or a vinegar solution in a pinch, but using products like these could end up causing irritation or other more serious complications.

-Before cleaning, it is important to check your cat’s ears and see if there are any signs of ear infections or discomfort in your cat.
+Before cleaning, always check your cat’s ears and see if there are any signs of infections, parasites, or discomfort.
 These include:

 - Excessive head shaking or scratching of the ears